Tomas-Mendes-ai/etc-daily/README.md

 dGPU: NVIDIA RTX 3050 Mobile
 Storage: 256GB NVMe SSD + 256GB SATA SSD

-## Partitioning
+### Partitioning

 - Full Disk Encryption using Luks.
 - /efi partition for the bootloader and the Unified Kernel Images.
-- notabily, no boot partition since UKI's (sort of) deprecate the need for two partitions.
+- Notabily, no boot partition since UKI's (sort of) deprecate the need for two partitions.
-- swap partition with 16GiB so I can hibernate.
+- Swap partition with 16GiB to suport hibernation.
-- one 120GiB btrfs partition for snapshots and backups (might be small, hope compression handles it)  .
-- two btrfs partition using raid0 for data and raid1 for metadata as a root partition.

-## Decryption
+### Decryption

+- /etc/cmdline.d/* /etc/mkinitcpio.conf.d/* /etc/mkinitcpio.d/* /etc/crypttab*
-- mkinitcpio configured to include the proper services in the initramfs.
+- Required services included in initramfs using mkinitcpio hooks,
-- systemd-cryptsetup handles decryption.
+- Systemd-cryptsetup handles decryption at boot.
-- currently queries for the decryption key on boot.
-Thankfully the key is cached by the kernel and it's only required to be typed once.
+- Decryption of / and swap is password-based.
+Kernel caching in RAM ensures only one password-prompt is needed.
-- Will upgrade to a keyfile-based flow and enroll it in the TPM protected by PCRs and a PIN
+- Will upgrade to a TPM-enrolled keyfile.

-## Secure Boot
+### Secure Boot

 - WIP
 - In the processes of making my PKI.
 - Will then enroll the PK, KEK, and db certificates in the firmware.
 - Will probably use systemd-ukify to automatically sign the UKIs after it builds them.

-## DNS
+### DNS

+- /etc/systemd/resolved.conf.d/*
 - Configured systemd-resolvd's stub (@127.0.0.53) to use DoT.
-- Right now I have to edit any connection to only use DHCP for addresses and manually configure the DNS to point to the stub.
+- As of now any new connection must have its DHCP and DNS edited to use the stub.

-- Would very much appreciate NetworkManager just doing that automatically for every new connection but no luck finding that config yet.
+### Kernel Parameters

+- /etc/sysctl.d/*
+- Mostly related to network security and security in general

+### SSHD

+- /etc/ssh/sshd_config.d/*
+- Set several configs to harden ssh access

+### PAM

+- /etc/security/access.d/* /etc/pam.d/*
+- Root can only login locally
+- My user can login from anywhere
+- All others logins are explicitly disabled
+- Only users in group wheel can use 'su' and 'su -l'

+### Firewall

+- WIP

-## Todo:
+### Todo:

 - Finish this readme by explaining the rest of the configs.
 - Setup secure boot